Rahulgupta7777/nasa-space-project/README.md

 ## 🪐 About

-AresMatrix LEO focuses on sustainability in the LEO economy: better visualization, safer planning, and grounded commercialization paths.
+Spacia focuses on sustainability in the LEO economy: better visualization, safer planning, and grounded commercialization paths.
 The neon‑dark UI reinforces clarity without noise.

 —

-Developed with ⚡ Next.js + Cesium + Llama3 © 2025 AresMatrix LEO Project
+Developed with ⚡ Next.js + Cesium + Llama3 © 2025 Spacia Project

 ## Use Cases